rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 };
 ```

-By using this new composable table component, we enabled our users to get a visual feedback of expandable/collapsable branches in our tree table.
-By using the tree options, we can enforce a **tree expand/collapse only by button** and not row click too:
+By using this new composable table component, we enable our users to get visual feedback of the expandable/collapsable branches of the tree table.
+By using the tree options, we can enforce a **tree expand/collapse only by button** and not by row click too:

 ```javascript{4,14-16}
 import {